vlavrynovych/msr/docs/user-guides/environment-variables.md

 ## Type-Safe Environment Variables

-MSR provides a [`EnvironmentVariables`](../../src/model/EnvironmentVariables.ts) enum for type-safe access to all environment variable names.
+MSR provides organized enums for type-safe access to environment variable names.
+Variables are grouped by category (Core, Validation, Logging, Backup, Transaction) with a unified [`EnvironmentVariables`](../../src/model/env/index.ts) type combining all categories.
 This is used internally by `ConfigLoader` and is available for your use:

 ```typescript
 import { EnvironmentVariables as ENV } from '@migration-script-runner/core';